kremmydas/docker-cli/README.md

 ## Note ##
 * In order to run the `output`command (consolidate the log output to a centralized log file), you must run `fncli` with sudo permission.
-  The following packages must also be installed with sudo:
+  Before that, you must also run the following pip install commands with sudo:
-  * sudo pip install click
+  * sudo pip install --editable .
   * sudo pip install docker

 Otherwise, you receive an IOError error: [Errno 13] Permission denied